One-Hit Wonders You Didn't Know Passed Away

 Chrissy Amphlett

-Chrissy Amphlett was the lead singer of the Australian rock band the Divinyls, best known for their 1991 hit song "I Touch Myself."
+Chrissy Amphlett was the lead singer of the Australian rock band the Divinyls, best known for its 1991 hit song "I Touch Myself."
 The song was a collaboration between the band and songwriters Tom Kelly and Billy Steinberg, who are famous for hits including Madonna's "Like a Virgin" and "True Colors."
 The music video for the song was directed by none other than Michael Bay.
-While the band released seven albums between 1983 and 1996, none of their songs reached the same level of success as "I Touch Myself."
+While the band released seven albums between 1983 and 1996, none of its songs reached the same level of success as "I Touch Myself."

 Amphlett was born in 1959 in Geelong, Victoria, Australia.
 She formed the Divinyls in 1980.
 Along with singing and songwriting, Amphlett was an actress, appearing in an Australian film called "Monkey Grip" and a stage production of "Blood Brothers."
 In the late '90s, Amphlett left the band to pursue acting further.
 She was diagnosed with multiple sclerosis in 2006, and breast cancer in 2010.
 Fittingly, the song "I Touch Myself" has been used in a campaign to educate women about breast cancer.
 In 2013, Amphlett died of breast cancer.
 She was 53 years old.